miketabb33/michaels-articles/articles/oauth.md

 Once scopes are defined, document them so that developers know what the available scopes.

 ### When to use Scopes:
-- Bare minimum scopes:
+#### Bare minimum scopes:
 - Read
 - Write

-- Restricting access to sensitive information
+#### Restricting access to sensitive information
 - Personal Information
 - Account details
 - Etc

-- Segment out unrelated parts of a large API, Google Example:
+#### Segment out unrelated parts of a large API, Google Example:
 - Mail API
 - Drive API
 - YouTube API
 - Etc
 - There’s not just 1 global write scope.

-- Add scope for APIs that can charge the user
+#### Add scope for APIs that can charge the user
 - Charging a credit card
 - Billable resources

 ### Promoting The User For Consent
-- Scopes allow users to grant permissions for specific access.
-- Scopes represent access to specific parts of a system, so users can be made known exactly what accesses are granted when an app asks the user for permission to access certain abilities.
-- For third party apps, this can be done with a consent screen.
-- When it comes to the consent screen - make sure you inform the user, but don't overwhelm the user.
-Write good text.
+Scopes allow users to grant permissions for specific access in an easy to understand way.
+They represent access to specific parts of a system, so users can be made known exactly what accesses are granted when an app asks the user for permission to access certain abilities.
+For third party apps, this can be done with a consent screen.
+For the consent screen, make sure you inform but no overwhelm the user.

+## The End

+Thanks for reading!
+I hope you found these notes helpful and to learn more, take Aaron Parecki’s Udemy's course: “The Nuts and Bolts of OAuth 2.0” [Course Link](https://www.udemy.com/course/oauth-2-simplified/).

-### Additional Resources
+#### Additional OAuth Resources
 - [Interactive walkthrough of different OAuth flows](https://www.oauth.com/playground/)
 - [OAuth Community Site](https://oauth.net/)
 - [Okta YouTube Channel](https://www.youtube.com/OktaInc)